khawjaahmad/cypress-test-data-generator/README.md

 # Cypress Test Data Generator Plugin

-This plugin provides powerful functionalities to generate random test data for users, products, orders, reviews, and categories in your Cypress tests.
+This plugin provides powerful functionalities to generate random test data for users, products, orders, reviews, categories, companies, medical records, travel itineraries, education, job listings, and vehicles in your Cypress tests.
 It leverages Faker.js to create realistic and diverse test data, enhancing the robustness of your Cypress test suites.

 ## Features